Chart Color Schemes

 Meadow Heights is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Meadow Heights, as evaluated at the latest Census, consisted of 82.3% houses and 17.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Melbourne metro's dwelling structure of 67.9% houses and 32.1% other dwellings.
-Home ownership in Meadow Heights was at 27.9%, with the rest of dwellings either mortgaged (40.3%) or rented (31.9%).
-The median monthly mortgage repayment in the area was $1,460, below Melbourne metro's average of $2,000.
-The median weekly rent figure for Meadow Heights was recorded at $346, compared to Melbourne metro's $390.
-Nationally, Meadow Heights' median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Meadow Heights, as evaluated at the latest Census, comprised 82.3% houses and 17.7% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Meadow Heights was 27.9%, with mortgaged dwellings at 40.3% and rented ones at 31.9%.
+The median monthly mortgage repayment was $1,460, below Melbourne metro's average of $2,000.
+Median weekly rent in Meadow Heights was $346, compared to Melbourne metro's $390.
+Nationally, Meadow Heights' mortgage repayments were lower at $1,460 versus Australia's average of $1,863, and rents were also lower at $346 compared to the national figure of $375.

 Frequently Asked Questions - Housing